Note 5 - Intangible Assets

 The Company reviews intangible assets subject to amortization if any adverse conditions exist or a change in circumstances has occurred that would indicate impairment or a change in remaining useful life.
 The Company reviews indefinite lived intangible assets, including goodwill, on the annual impairment test date ( January 1) or more frequently if there are indicators of impairment.

-The Company completed the qualitative assessment discussed above for the three months ended April 30, 2023 and concluded that, there wereindicators of impairment for our reporting units.
+The Company completed the qualitative assessment discussed above for the nine months ended October 31, 2023 and concluded that there wereindicators of impairment for our reporting units.

 A roll forward of goodwill is as follows:

-As of April 30, 2023, there was $569.3 million and $72.1 million of accumulated impairment losses for the Content & Platform (formerly referred to as Skillsoft) and Instructor-Led Training (formerly referred to as Global Knowledge) segments, respectively.
+As of October 31, 2023, there was $569.3 million and $72.1 million of accumulated impairment losses for the Content & Platform (formerly referred to as Skillsoft Content) and Instructor-Led Training (formerly referred to as Global Knowledge) segments, respectively.

-If current discount rates rise or if relevant market-based inputs for our impairment assessment worsen during the remainder of fiscal 2024, and if our share price remains below our reporting unit fair value per share, we will need to reassess intangible impairment at the end of each quarter.
-Subsequent reviews of intangibles could result in impairment during fiscal 2024.
+If current discount rates rise or if relevant market-based inputs for our impairment assessment worsen during the remainder of fiscal 2024, and if our stock price and market capitalization remain at current levels for a prolonged period of time, we will need to reassess intangible impairment at the end of each quarter.
+Subsequent reviews of goodwill and intangibles could result in impairment during fiscal 2024.
 Factors that could result in an impairment include, but are not limited to, the following: